-In the 18th and 19th centuries, many Quakers threw their creative energies into family businesses in Britain and America.
-They soon established a reputation for integrity, and employee welfare.
-Most businesses that remain have become public companies, with little Quaker involvement.
-Current work is focussed on local and global business ethics, and in small enterprises.
+In C18 and C19, many Quakers established family businesses in Britain and America.
+They had a reputation for integrity, and employee welfare.
+Most became public companies, with little Quaker involvement.
+Current work focuses on business ethics, and small enterprises.

 Missionaries and philanthropists over the centuries did much to develop the communities in which they lived.
 In the 20th century many Friends were caught up in conflicts, and much community development nowadays integrates peacebuilding with economic, educational and other initiatives.

 As well as responding to the acute needs of those suffering from the results of war or famine, Quakers have also taken a longer-term approach to reducing poverty.

 Ada Salter (1866-1942) was a pacifist and a socialist.
 She was the first woman Labour mayor and spent her life working for the people of Bermondsey and London.
 Her husband Dr Alfred Salter worked tirelessly among the poor of Bermondsey.

 Building just economies is a key concern for the American Friends Service Committee.
 They believe that, for lasting peace, everyone needs access to education, adequate food and shelter, and safe, sustainable livelihoods.
 They address this through campaigning to shift US federal budget priorities, challenging the role of large corporations in the democratic process, and supporting projects at home and abroad that reduce economic inequality

 Alfred Salter (1873-1945) was a medical practitioner, pacifist, teetotaler and politician who worked tirelessly for poor and socially deprived people in Bermondsey, London.
 His wife Ada was an prominent Bermondsey politician and activist.